ipraveen/common-data/words.md

 > he smallest number of people needed to be present at a meeting before it can officially begin and before official decisions can be taken.

--   We can start our meeting as we have quorum now.
+-   We can start our meeting as we have a quorum now.

 # idiosyncrasy

 > strange or unusual habit, way of behaving, or feature that someone or something has:

 -   One of her many idiosyncrasies is always smelling a book before opening it
--   web is littered with examples of each browser's idiosyncrasies
+- the web is littered with examples of each browser's idiosyncrasies

 # contemplating